 There’s no shortage of artists and performers who have used Garageband to create entire albums and hit songs, especially with Apple Loops which are royalty-free.
 We’ll discuss some of the bigger names in the industry below.

-With that said, however, there can be some issues with other artists who have also used Apple Loops, and if you upload your music to YouTube, another artist can hit you with a copyright strike, but you can dispute it.
-I wrote more about Apple Loops and copyright in the link here.
+With that said, however, there can be some issues with other artists who have also used Apple Loops, and if you upload your music to YouTube, another artist can hit you with a copyright strike, but you can dispute it using my guide as a reference.

 For instance, you can use EQ, compression; there is automation, and nearly all of the capabilities that Logic Pro X has, Garageband has as well, although, typically in a simpler format.